Cheltenham Festival Champion Day 2021Featured Event

 Birmingham and Bristol airports have international flights passing through daily and are easily accessible to/from the course.
 Meanwhile, Gloucestershire airport is able to schedule private flights.
 A helipad is also available at the airport.

-Parking at Cheltenham is free on all days apart from the Festival and Saturday of the Open.
-Parking for the festival is £15 on the day and £8 in advance, whilst parking for the Saturday of the Open is £5 on the day and £4 in advance.
-The parking scheme for Cheltenham can be found here http://cheltenham.thejockeyclub.co.uk/plan-your-race-day/visitor-information/directions-parking.The scheme is colour coded so that your parking zone will match your label and preferred route.
+Parking at Cheltenham Racecourse is free on all days apart from the Cheltenham Festival and Saturday of the Open.
+Parking for the Cheltenham Festival is £15 on the day and £8 in advance, whilst parking for the Saturday of the Open is £5 on the day and £4 in advance.
+The parking scheme for Cheltenham Racecourse can be found here http://cheltenham.thejockeyclub.co.uk/plan-your-race-day/visitor-information/directions-parking.The scheme is colour coded so that your parking zone will match your label and preferred route.

 When picking up and dropping off during the Open and Cheltenham Festival please use the green area at West Car Park.
 From there, it is a 5 minute walk to the entrances.